SAP-samples/teched2024-DA180/exercises/ex21/README.md

 **External Hierarchy** - the parent-child hierarchy information is contained in a separate entity, which needs to be associated with the dimension (see Create an External Hierarchy for Drill-Down).

+**Hierarchy with Directory** - your entity contains one or more parent-child hierarchies and has an association to a directory dimension containing a list of the hierarchies.
+These types of hierarchy entities can include nodes from multiple dimensions (for example, country, cost center group, and cost center) and are commonly imported from SAP S/4HANA Cloud and SAP BW (including SAP BW Bridge) systems.

 **Data access controls** allow you to apply row-level security to your objects.
 There are different options how to specify criteria which user is allowed to see which user.
 One option is the definition based on a hierarchy.
 Each user can only see the records that match the hierarchy values she is authorized for in the permissions entity, along with any of their descendents.
 Only external hierarchies with a single pair of parent-child columns are supported.

 ## End of Detour